evo-mark/inertia-wordpress/docs/inertia-wordpress/functions.md

 They will be paginated according to your Wordpress Discussion settings for the following:

-- Break comments into pages
+- Break comments into pages (enable pagination)
-- Top level comments per page
+- Top level comments per page (comments per page)
-- Comments to display at the top of each page
+- Comments to display at the top of each page (comments order)

-To change the comments page or per page values, add `comments_page`, `comments_per_page` and `comments_order` to your GET query string.
+To change the comments page or override certain pagination values, add `comments_page`, `comments_per_page` and `comments_order` to your GET query string.

 | GET param         | type                | default                    |
 | ----------------- | ------------------- | -------------------------- |